LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 `line 25` returns `nil` and `line 26` returns the integer `3`.

 On `line 25` when we invoke the `sides` class method on the object `Triangle`, Ruby looks in the method lookup path for any class method with the name `sides`.
 It finds it in the `Shape` class.
 At this point the value referenced by the class variable `@@sides` within the `Shape` class is `nil`.
 Ruby resolves `@@sides` to be `nil` and so `line 25` returns `nil`.
 On `line 26` the `sides` instance method is called on the object of the `Triangle` class.
 Within the object the `@@sides` instance variable is referencing the integer `3`.
 When Ruby looks for another method within the method lookup path it finds sides in the `Shape` class and returns integer `3`.

+## Example 19 - attr_* for every instance variable
+What is the attr_accessor method, and why wouldn’t we want to just add attr_accessor methods for every instance variable in our class?
+Give an example.